lanl/SNAP/README.md

 SNAP has been written to the Fortran 90/95 standard primarily.
 The retrieval of command line arguments, which contain file names, is handled with a standard Fortran 2003 intrinsic subroutine.
 It has been successfully built with, but not necessarily limited to, gfortran and ifort.
 Moreover, the code has been built with the profiling tool [Byfl](https://github.com/losalamos/byfl).
 The accompanying Makefile provides sample build options for gfortran and ifort.
 The build system depends on the availability of MPI.
 Both example builds assume the usage of mpif90 from an MPI installation.
 Builds may be selected by switching the COMPILER option in the Makefile or choosing one with the "make COMPILER=[]" command.
 The builds also assume the availability of OpenMP.
 Compiling SNAP without MPI or OpenMP will require modification to the source code to remove related subroutine calls and directives.

 MPI implementations typically suggest using a "wrapper" compiler to compile the code.
-SNAP has been built and tested with OpenMPI.
+SNAP has been built and tested with OpenMPI and MPICH.
 OpenMPI allows one to set the underlying Fortran compiler with the environment variable OMPI_FC, where the variable is set to the (path and) compiler of choice, e.g., ifort, gfortran, etc.

-The makefile currently uses:
+The makefile currently is set up for several build options using different MPI wrappers and Fortran compilers.
+One example uses:

     FORTRAN = mpif90
     COMPILER = ifort

-and all testing has been performed with
+and testing has been performed with

     OMPI_FC = [path]/ifort